 WhatsApp CRM: Understanding The Basics

 There are two types of WhatsApp Business Accounts – WhatsApp Business App and WhatsApp Business API.
-WhatsApp Business App is designed for small businesses in mind, while WhatsApp Business API was created for SMEs and Enterprise.
+WhatsApp Business App is designed for small businesses in mind, while WhatsApp Business API was created for SMEs and enterprises.

 At first glance, WhatsApp Business App seems perfect because it's free and easy to set up.
 However, it is quite difficult to use WhatsApp Business App with multiple users and there is no way to connect WhatsApp Business API to any business software or service.